Sign In / Sign Out

 - ASU Home

 - Map and Locations

-The MM program in music education is designed for individuals interested in music teaching and learning in public and private schools, community education settings, early childhood programs and adult education.
-Practicing teachers as well as community musicians and music educators interested in advanced studies in music teaching and learning may enroll.
+The MM program in music learning and teaching is designed for individuals interested in music learning or in teaching music in public and private schools, community education settings, early childhood programs and adult education.
+Practicing teachers may enroll as well as community musicians and music educators interested in advanced studies in music learning and teaching or research in the field.

 Students may elect courses in each part of the degree program and may design a course of study that meets their specific interests and needs.
 The program provides opportunities to study full time, part time (through evening courses), in the summers only, or by combining full-time, part-time and summer study.
+Options for pursuing teacher certification are also available.
 Full-time students may complete the program in as little as one year.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a U.S. bachelor's degree or higher from a regionally accredited institution or the equivalent of a U.S. bachelor's degree from an institution in another country that is officially recognized by that country.

 Applicants must have achieved a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 semester hours or 90 quarter hours of their first bachelor's degree program.